canjs/canjs/recipes.md

 extending model's `findOne` method.
-Using this, we can create a middleware-like layer between the extending model and the base model that loads and saves model data to `localStorage`, while still requesting out to the restful API to get modal updates.
+Using this, we can create a middleware-like layer between the extending model and the base model that loads and saves model data to `localStorage`, while still requesting out to the restful API to get updates.

 ___The Secret Sauce___

 The secret sauce for this example is the static `makeFindOne` method along with EJS's live binding.
-Because the live binding will automatically update when the bound model gets updated, we can write our code as usual and allow the base model to deliver `localStorage` data instantly, while automatically upating with responses from the server, with no extra effort.
+Because the live binding will automatically update the view when the bound model gets updated, we can write our code as usual and allow the base model to deliver `localStorage` data instantly, while automatically upating with responses from the server, with no extra effort.